s-wxy/s-wxy.github.io/_posts/2020-04-28-pyspark-learning.md

 #### Convert to TimestampType ####
 The data type of time information can be StringType sometimes.
-When we want to convert it to TimestampType, we should be careful of the output **format** we given in the code.
+When we convert it to TimestampType, we should be careful of the output **format** given in the code.
 We could get **null** like this:

 | Id |       reviewTime      | reviewTime_timestamp |